ubcrcc/LWT-website/events/index.md

 # {% include icon.html icon="fa-solid fa-calendar-days" %}Events

 Check out some of our upcoming opportunities as well as some of our most recent Red Cross events!
-Click on events for more information, as well as dates, locations, and sign up.
 Not a member?
 No worries!
 Anyone can attend most of our events, but members might get discounts on event costs, and will get priority registration.

 {% include section.html %}